Plane Crashes Near Bucharest Airport, 59 Dead

 U.S. Embassy spokesman Chris Fitzgerald said he could not identify the Americans pending notification of next of kin.

 Romanian soldiers carried body parts and personal belongings from the scene on covered stretchers.
+Hours after the crash, police were still combing through the debris, carrying away evidence in clear plastic garbage bags as a light snow fell.

 ``Until the moment of the crash, three minutes after takeoff, the plane was going very smoothly,″ said Dan Andrei of civil aviation at Otopeni.